 - Did you consider planning a conference call or calls to inform possible applicants about the application process, and putting the dial in information in the JOA?

-- Is your announcement clear about the locations of each posting and if you can hire people remotely? (candidates may assume positions are remote-friendly)
+- Is your announcement clear about the locations of each posting (per position, if different) and if you can hire people remotely? (candidates may assume positions are remote-friendly)

 - Do you have the elements on your announcement so that you can make successful offers?
 For example: